 Is it permanent?

 Yes, Scalp MicroPigmentation is a permanent medical-grade tattoo similar to permanent makeup or a traditional tattoo.
-The ink is specially formulated by the doctors at the New Hair Institute and is guaranteed to last a lifetime.
+The pigment is specially formulated by the doctors at the New Hair Institute.

 Is it a tattoo?